zenzen-sol/metalex/notes/whitepaper-cmts.md

 ## On Branding

 I think the taxonomy of "bizBORGs" vs "DAO-adjacent entities" needs to be catchier/more memorable.
-Adoption is with this kind of effort, so classic marketing/branding principles apply.
+Adoption is everything in this kind of project, so classic marketing/branding principles apply.